 - Don’t overswing – If you take your swing too hard or too quick, you can add additional stress to your joints.
 You need to relax and take an easy swing, as having consistent swinging speed is also likely to help improve your golf game.

 If you do find yourself struggling with back or neck pain relating to your golf swing, you must get a lot of rest when needed to help your muscles repair.
-It is becoming more common for golfers to use CBD oil, specially designed for golfers like Darren Clarke CBD, because CBD’s naturally occurring anti-inflammatory properties could reduce the effects of injuries and could help to relieve pain.
+It is becoming more common for golfers to use CBD oil because CBD’s naturally occurring anti-inflammatory properties could reduce the effects of injuries and could help to relieve pain.

 Gradually build up to your goals